 Rotor Rotation Guide - download pdf file here

 Applications: 2015-2022 Ford Mustang GT w/OE Performance Package (6-piston Brembo caliper)

 The slots in the rotors are a big performance improvement over stock rotors as the slots allow the hot gasses that build up between the rotor and brake pad to escape creating more even pad wear.
 The slots also help clear unwanted brake dust between the pads and rotors.

-The centers are made of 6061-T6 billet aluminum further improving cooling and mount to the rotor rings with NAS high grade stainless hardware.
-The aluminum centers help keep the high braking heat away from the hub, wheel bearings and the wheels prolonging their life and performance.
+The centers are made of 6061-T6 billet aluminum further improving cooling and mount to the rotor rings with NAS high-grade stainless hardware.
+The aluminum centers help keep the high braking heat away from the hub, wheel bearings, and the wheels prolong their life and performance.

 Aside from a big performance improvement, the rotors add a serious performance look with the zinc-plated slotted outer rotor rings with curved vanes.